 How did you decide to become a therapist?

-I was born to a White American mother of primarily Irish and Scottish ancestry, and an undocumented Mexican immigrant father, himself the son of a Mestizo man and a Mexican First Nations mother (P’urepecha & Mexica/Azteca).
+I was born to a White American mother of primarily Irish and Scottish ancestry, and a Mexican immigrant father, (he himself had a Mestizo father and an Indigenous Mexican mother).
 I grew up in the San Francisco Bay Area, and spent half my childhood here.
 The other half I spent living on a ranch in a rural community in Southern Arizona, not far from the US/Mexico Border.
 I identify as Multiracial, Mexican-American, Irish-American, Celtic, Indigenous, Xicanx, Latinx, First Nations, feminist and Queer (Bisexual/Pansexual).

 While I identify as a cisgender woman, I welcome and invite all genders of people into my practice.
 As someone who benefited from both conditional-white privilege and cisgender privilege, I make it my business to be self aware and to act from a place of humility and “beginner’s mind” whenever I find myself working with anyone, (and especially with people who have less privilege than myself).
 I try to “walk the walk, and talk the talk” as much as I can in my work as a therapist, and I do that by remaining receptive to feedback and committed to my own growth as a person.